ar-visions/orbiter/README.md

 We create this stack not only because its easier to deal with, but because its used to navigate for code we are looking for.
 So often you ask yourself 'oh where is this code at', and that weight is to be lifted off you in Orbiter code-nav.
+Tell Orbiter where you want to go, and it will scroll to the place you need to be in workspace.
+With AI, we may navigate better and thus produce better.